guicazaroto/wine-frontend-challanger/README.md

 ```
 If you are using docker:

-1 - add DOCKER_SERVER_PORT in .env file, like .env-example.
+1 - add DOCKER_SERVER_PORT and VUE_APP_API into .env file, like .env-example.
 2 - run 'docker-compose up -d'.
 ```